-5 Perspectives: bio-clogging
+5 Perspectives: Bio-clogging

-If the microfluidic technology has been key to identify and describe the clogging mechanisms involving colloidal and micrometer-scale particles, it is also a powerful tool to study the flow of biofluids through microchannels.
-In biological or bioengineered systems, cells in suspensions can be transported through microchannels by cells is encountered in both healthy and pathological organisms.
-The complex processes involved have been the focus of recent work.
-Other studies have leveraged the formation of clogs to describe the behavior of cells, and proposed new schemes for diagnostic and treatment testing.117-119
+If the microfluidic technology has been key to identify and describe the clogging mechanisms involving colloidal and micrometer scale particles, it is also a powerful tool to study the flow of biofluids through microchannels.
+In biological or bioengineered systems, cells in suspensions can be transported through micrometer to centimeter scale channels.^{112-115} The clogging of microchannels by cells is encountered in both healthy and pathological organisms.
+The complex processes involved have been the focus of recent work.^{115,116} Other studies have leveraged the formation of clogs to describe the behavior of cells, and proposed new schemes for diagnostic and treatment testing.^{117-119}

-For example, the selective blockage or sieving of cancer cells in microchannels has been proposed to diagnose diseases.9,121,123,124 The bridging of sickle red blood cells in blood vessels has been associated with anemic crisis in millions of patients.125-127 Finally, the formation of bacterial biofilms and biofilm streamers in porous media is the result of the progressive aggregation of bacteria that can eventually lead to clogging (as illustrated in Fig. 7(a)).
-Indeed, the formation of biofilms has dramatic consequences including the increased resistance to bactericides which is responsible for persistent infections, and biofouling of flow systems, from catheters to pipelines.
-These three examples of bioclogging have been the focus of recent microfluidic studies that have led to a better understanding of the processes specific to biological systems.
+For example, the selective blockage or sieving of cancer cells in microchannels has been proposed to diagnose diseases.^{9,121,123,124} The bridging of sickle red blood cells in blood vessels has been associated with anemic crisis in millions of patients.^{125-127} Finally, the formation of bacterial biofilms and biostreamers in porous media is the result of the progressive aggregation of bacteria that can eventually lead to clogging (as illustrated in Fig. 7(a)).
+Indeed, the formation of biofilms has dramatic consequences including the increased resistance to bactericides which is responsible for persistent infections, and biofouling of flow systems, from catheters to pipelines.^{128,129} These three examples of bioclogging have been the focus of recent microfluidic studies that have led to a better understanding of the processes specific to biological systems.
 The use of microfluidic technology to study and leverage bioclogging is a promising emerging field of work.
-The richness of bioclogging mechanisms stems from the properties of individual cells that differ from solid particles in the following ways: (i) the cells are soft, most often non-isotropic objects; (ii) the cells adhere to the substrate through specific molecules that decorate the cell membranes and can selectively and strongly bind the cell to the substrate; (iii) the cells are living entities that can swim, multiply, differentiate, recruit other cells and synthesize polymeric substances.
-To illustrate how these differences modify the clogging dynamics and highlight the role of microfluidic advances in biological research, we describe the examples presented above.
-Indeed each system shows that the living nature of the cell modifies the clog formation.

-Fig. 7 Bio-clogging. (a) Biofilm streamers of P. aeruginosa cells expressing gfp expand and clog a 200 $\mu$ m wide curvy channel.
+Fig. 7 Bio-clogging. (a) Biofilm streamers or bio streamers of P. aeruginosa cells expressing gfp expand and clog a 200 μ m wide curvy channel.
 Reprinted with permission from Proc.
 Natl.
 Acad.
 Sci.
-U. S. A. (b) Schematic of a separation method to isolate Circulating Tumour Cells (CTCs) from other blood cells such as Red Blood Cells (RBCs) and White Blood Cells (WBCs).
+U.S.A..120 (b) Schematic of a separation method to isolate Circulating Tumour Cells (CTCs) from other blood cells such as red blood cells (RBCs) and White Blood Cells (WBCs).
 Reprinted with permission from Sci.
-Rep. Copyright 2014 Nature Publishing Group. (c) Sickled vs. healthy red blood cells.
+Rep.121 Copyright 2014 Nature Publishing Group. (c) Sickled red blood cells vs healthy red blood cells.
 The yellow arrows point toward the sickled RBCs.
 Reprinted with permission from Proc.
 Natl.
 Acad.
 Sci.
-U. S. A.
+U.S.A..122